Quercetin 2,3-dioxygenase

-Thus, the two substrates of this enzyme are quercetin and O_{2}, whereas its three products are 2-(3,4-dihydroxybenzoyloxy)-4,6-dihydroxybenzoate, CO, and H^{+}.
+The two substrates of this enzyme are quercetin and oxygen.
+Its products are 2-(3,4-dihydroxybenzoyloxy)-4,6-dihydroxybenzoic acid and carbon monoxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O_{2}.
 The systematic name of this enzyme class is quercetin:oxygen 2,3-oxidoreductase (decyclizing).
 Other names in common use include quercetinase and flavonol 2,4-oxygenase.
 It has two cofactors: iron and copper.